 A couple of years ago we made these great bear habitat triaramas.

 And last year we had lots of fun making biscuit bears and writing about them.

 We watched an adorable video about Nora the polar bear cub.

 And here’s a free polar bear math game.

-If you haven’t read Big Bear Hug yet, then click the pic for a review.
+If you haven’t read Big Bear Hug yet, then be sure to check it out.
 It’s well worth it!

 We also read The Very Cranky Bear (which was lots of fun).
 Click on the link to read the book review AND grab this freebie.

 And here’s another book I absolutely adore: Three Bears of the Pacific Northwest.
 This post has a book review, directed drawing AND a super bear video!